Jim’s Community Involvement

-- Licensed Texas attorney, admitted and qualified as an attorney and counselor of the Supreme Court of the United States.
+- Licensed Texas attorney admitted and qualified as an attorney and counselor of the Supreme Court of the United States.

 - Former 2nd Assistant District Attorney and Chief of Special Prosecutions for the Collin County Criminal District Attorney’s Office.

 - Special Prosecutor in a 2008 felony public corruption case against a sitting North Texas district attorney.
-Co-author of “Violating the Public’s Trust,” an article describing this case, which was published in The Prosecutor Magazine.
+Co-author of “Violating the Public’s Trust,” an article describing the case, which was published in The Prosecutor Magazine.